docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 format

 Number One of the file-format constants.
-See "File format numeric constants" on page 264.
+See :ref:`file-format-numeric-constants`.

 handlerFlags